anneal¶

 How It Works¶

-- If neighbor is worse, accept with probability exp(-delta/T)
+- If better, accept.
+If worse, accept with probability exp(-Δ/T)

 Tips¶